-According to chemistry 101, aluminum itself reacts with food and leaches into it in a small amount.
+According to NCBI, aluminum itself reacts with food and leaches into it in a small amount.
 However, the aluminum cookware that we use are all anodized or coated with a thick layer of nonstick coating to help prevent any type of mishaps and are safe to use in that form.

 The biggest advantage of having aluminum kitchenware is probably the fact that it’s extremely lightweight and easy to handle.
 As this metal can conduct heat very well, your aluminum pan will be ready to cook on fairly quickly allowing you to cook faster and better than its counterpart materials.